aymanxdev/aymanxdev/README.md

 ### Hi there, I'm  [Ayman A.](https://aymanx.io/)  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">
 I'm a software engineer and recent M.S graduate.
 I'm currently looking to contribute my skills to a team where I can grow and build amazing applications.
-I'm mostly interested in creating Python and React applications - not afraid to explore
+I'm mostly interested in creating Python and React applications - not afraid to explore.

 ## My Values
 🧠 Thoughtful & Inclusive Development